miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

         self._connect_db() # Connect to the database
         self.memory_path = memory_path # Path to the memory file
 ```

+In this constructor, we set up the agent's environment:

+-   **Model and Client**: Specify which language model to use and initialize the `UnifiedChatAPI` client.

+-   **Memory**: Load the agent's memory from a file or initialize a new one.

+-   **Database Connection**: Establish a connection to the SQLite database and create a cursor for executing SQL commands.

+-   **Context and Paths**: Initialize the conversation context and store paths to the database and memory files.

 All the attributes should be self-explanatory, except for the `load_memory` and `_connect_db` methods, which load the memory from the `self.memory_path` file and connect to the database and initialize the cursor.
 Let's implement the database management logic.